1VAC20-50-30. Appeals of petition signature insufficiency.

 E. A candidate for President of the United States must file his appeal within seven calendar days of the issuance of the notice of disqualification.

-F. The proper body to which the appeal notice was given shall establish the time and place where the appeal will be heard and convey this information immediately to the candidate. [ Electronic mail will be the preferred method of notifying the candidate if such address has been provided by the candidate; otherwise, notice shall be sent by first-class mail. ]
+F. The proper body to which the appeal notice was given shall establish the time and place where the appeal will be heard and convey this information immediately to the candidate.

 G. The candidate bears the burden of proof in establishing that a sufficient number of signatures from qualified voters were timely provided.

 1. The candidate must submit a list containing the rejected signatures to be reviewed and the specific reason for each signature's reconsideration at least two calendar days prior to the date on which the appeal will be heard.
 If the candidate submits no list, or submits a list that contains an insufficient number of names and reconsideration reasons to make up the number of signatures by which the candidate was deemed deficient, no appeal shall be held and the initial determination that the candidate did not qualify for the ballot will be final.

 2. The candidate may submit documents clarifying the status of persons whose signatures were rejected for lacking proper registration status or residence.

 3. The candidate may submit documents establishing the age of majority for any signer who was listed as ineligible due to status of being a legal minor.

 4. The candidate may submit affidavits from persons whose signatures were rejected due to illegibility that attest to their identity.
 If possible, the affidavits should state the person's name, residence address, and a reasonable description of the location where approached by the circulator to sign the petition.